Center for Clinical Genetics

-The Magee Womens Hospital Clinical Genetics and Genomics Laboratory is comprised of the Clinical Cytogenetic Laboratory (PCL), the Clinical Genomics Laboratory (PCGL) and the Prenatal Screening Lab (PSL).
-The laboratories are accredited by the American Board of Medical Genetics and Genomics (ABMGG) for the training of fellows in the Laboratory Genetics and Genomics (LGG) program.
-The two-year program includes training in Clinical Cytogenetics, Molecular Genetics and Genomics.
+The Magee-Womens Hospital Clinical Genetics and Genomics Laboratory is comprised of the Clinical Cytogenetic Laboratory (PCL), the Clinical Genomics Laboratory (PCGL) and the Prenatal Screening Lab (PSL).
+Laboratories are accredited by the American Board of Medical Genetics and Genomics (ABMGG) for the training of fellows in the Laboratory Genetics and Genomics (LGG) program.
+A two-year program includes training in Clinical Cytogenetics, Molecular Genetics and Genomics.
 The LGG program offers extensive training in performance and interpretation of molecular genetic and cytogenetic analyses relevant to the diagnosis and management of human genetic disorders.
 Satisfactory completion of the LGG training will lead to board-eligibility in the Clinical Laboratory Genetics and Genomics specialty through the American Board of Medical Genetics and Genomics (ABMGG).

 - Perform, analyze, interpret and report cytogenetic and molecular assays.

 - Identify, annotate and interpret cytogenetic, sequence and copy number variations using databases and informatics pipelines.